 The Sweet Spot for Aligned Goals

 The strongest alliances happen when goals are aligned across stakeholder groups.

 Consider a mentoring program for at-risk youth that has just opened.
-Let’s say the youth involved have been incarcerated one time for a minor offence.
+Let’s say the youth involved have been incarcerated one time for a minor offense.
 The organization’s mission is to reduce the chance that youth will return to jail through mentoring, support, and employment training.